vircadia/vircadia-native-core/tools/qt-builder/README.md

 Upload qt5-install-5.15.2-windows.tar.gz to the Amazon S3 vircadia-public bucket, under the dependencies/vckpg directory.
 Update hifi_vcpkg.py to use this new URL.
-Additionally, you should make a small change to any file in the vircadia/cmake/ports directory to force the re-download of the qt-install.tar.gz during the build process for Vircadia.
+Additionally, you should make a small change to any file in the vircadia/cmake/ports directory to force the re-download of the qt-install.tar.gz during the build process for Overte.

 #### Preparing Symbols

 Using Python 3, Run the following command in the *qt5* folder, substituting in paths as required.
-The *prepare-windows-symbols-for-backtrace.py* file is in the Vircadia repository's *tools\qt-builder* folder.
+The *prepare-windows-symbols-for-backtrace.py* file is in the Overte repository's *tools\qt-builder* folder.
 `<path>python <path>prepare-windows-symbols-for-backtrace.py qt5-install`

 This scans the qt5-install directory for dlls and pdbs,  and copies them to a *backtrace* directory.